 Contact: Julie Shaw, 202-939-2211

-Founded in 1910, the Carnegie Endowment for International Peace is a private nonprofit organization dedicated to advancing cooperation among nations and promoting active international engagement by the United States.
-The Carnegie Endowment?s research projects are grouped in two areas, the Global Policy Program and the Russian and Eurasian Program.
-The Endowment publishes Foreign Policy magazine and operates the Carnegie Moscow Center to address compelling issues confronting post-communist societies.
+Founded in 1910, the Carnegie Endowment for International Peace is a private, nonprofit organization dedicated to advancing cooperation among nations and promoting active international engagement by the United States.
+The Endowment?s research projects are grouped in three areas, the Global Policy Program, the Russian and Eurasian Program, and the China Program.
+The Carnegie Endowment publishes Foreign Policy magazine.
 Visit www.ceip.org for more information on programs, staff, and publications.